nyarly/blog/_drafts/application-and-libraries-a-pattern.md

 An application should have enough information in it to update/reinstall.
 (Go exes that broke after Sierra update)

+Application is right scope.
+System is too broad.
+Library too small.
+Sytem too broad: multiple applications forced to abitrarily choose between library versions.
+(glibc & kernel?)
+Library too small because of
+opaque data structure.
+Application is the scope within which we consider memory layout and function interfaces.

+By implication,
+the system needs to be able to install multiple versions of a library provide the correct version to an application

+Native extensions in Ruby?

 # Draft

 In the past decade or so,